Sexual Issues In Relationships - Counselling London

 Finding Out, Exploring Our Sexual Selves We all have different levels of sexuality and may have certain sexual doubts, contradictions and on a spectrum of sexuality, questioning if we are gay, lesbian, straight, other.
 Honouring our sexuality, feeling comfortable with, expressing our sexual selves may be important to us.
 We each have our own ways of rediscovering and getting to know our sexual self and what our bodies really want (see also Sexual Experimentation In A Loving Relationship).
 We may want to explore, discover the sexual man, sexual woman, sexual orientations we are through mental and physical stimulation both on our own and with another.
 Being very honest about our sexuality to ourself and our partner, willing to explore, discover the different parts of our sexual selves (including our sexual orientation - see also Exploring & Sexually Opening Up With Our Partner) may matter to us.
 Some may not want a monogamous relationship, explore novelty, casual sex, open relationships or seek multiple sexual relationships (see also Sexual Preferences, Differences Between Us & Our Partner) which for others may be challenging, make us feel sexually unsafe and not something we feel comfortable with.
 Different erotic triggers work for different people, different moods and bringing back sexual passion - breathing our passion into life, intensifying our desire for affection, love, erotic sexual intimacy may matter to us.
 We may have inhibited the spirit of our desire.
 Sustaining desire can be problematic for some, especially if we are trying so hard to be normal and keep things routine without exploring and opening up with our partner.
 We may want to talk about, share our sexual feelings, needs, desires with our partner.
 Our relationship can be familiar, give us a sense of belonging, identity, continuity, comfort.
 We may have given up our passion, show disinterest when our relationship becomes secure, predictable, when our partner may have become our soulmate, trusted best friend (see also Expecting, Assuming, Needing Our Partner Or The Relationship To Meet All Our Needs).
 These qualities on the one hand anchor us and our relationship, yet on the other hand being intimate, not just around sex, may have also got lost along the way, where our sexual journey, exploration and expression as a couple continues.
 This may be of a different frequency, requiring less than predictable responses.

 Sexual Exploration In A Relationship Rather than doing what we are supposed to do, be as we are supposed to be, finding out, exploring our sexual selves in uninhibiting ways may be important.
 Being able to negotiate boundaries and talk explicitly about our choices, preferences, may be important.
-We don't have to agree to do things we don't really want to do and can say "No", be clear about our boundaries and our "yes's".
+We don't have to agree to do things we don't really want to do and can say "No", be clear about our boundaries and our "yes's", where it can be confusing because certain sexual boundary violations can be experienced as either horrific, shameful, or maybe curiosity or excitement.
 Being accepting of our own and each other's sexual self and feeling sexually safe, trusting may also be important so we can also say what we desire (see also Difficulties Being In Touch With & Asking For What We Need In A Relationship, How To Know, Name & Respect Our Needs - Speaking Up For Ourselves & Letting Others, Our Partner Know What Works Best For Us).
 We may want to almost start again in our sexual relationship with our partner, drop all expectations, to light-heartedly learn about how our body and our lover's body works in creative, loving ways, to improve the quality of our emotional connection alongside our sexual experience, enjoyment, performance without pressure.
 (If we tend to sexualise touch, we may want to also explore loving non-sexual touch.)
 We may be drawn to sex to experiment and explore our sexuality, sexual self-esteem, and freedom, to value our sexuality, be in touch with expressing and celebrating our sexual being, enhancing our physical, mental and emotional wellbeing and relationship.
 We may want to relax in our sensual surroundings (e.g. not taking our technology to bed with us), enjoy a good and pleasurable sexual life, intimacy, have meaningful loving sex, allow and let things happen naturally, which takes openness (including open communication), effort and paradoxically letting go, being open to our imagination and fantasies, curiosity, making quality time together and being open to learning, exploring and opening up with our partner, experimenting, expanding our sexual repertoire, valuing our taste and preferences, subjective experiences of how we feel, less about what we "do".
 When we are sexually explorative, opening up at our own pace and connecting with our partner, exploring what it means to let go and surrender to each other, powerful feelings may emerge - we may feel vulnerable and in touch with our tenderness.

 Talking About, Sharing Our Sexual Feelings, Needs, Desires, Our Uncomfortable Areas With Our Partner Good sex underpins good communication, yet sometimes talking about sex with our partner can dampen things as a couple rather than expressing our sexuality directly with them yet at other times in tender moments having conversations around sex, being open about our sexual feelings, speaking about risky can help each other make sense of things and foster deeper intimacy, sexual connection.
 If we don't hear or validate each other's intimate desires, respect each others' needs, this can create detachment, loneliness, and disharmony in the relationship.
 We may inhibit the spirit of our desire and want to find out, explore our sexual selves, sustaining, channelling, harnessing, following, expressing our sexual energy, passion, desire, spirit, affection and creativity.
 How we take a risk and share ourselves, our vulnerability, talk about our sexual desires, feelings and needs, expressing them and listening to those of our partner, having honest conversation has the potential to be creative, lead to intimacy or be a passion killer especially if we take for granted our partner, under-playing the value of expressing our appreciation, gratitude.
 Talking, sharing openly about our sexuality, giving honest, genuine feedback about what we enjoy, gives us pleasure, expressing our desires and preferences for some can be potentially embarrassing.
 This may inhibit us talking about what we don't enjoy, what we feel uncomfortable about.
 We always have our "Yes", "No", "Maybe" (see also Willpower - Finding, Having & Following Our "No" Or "Yes").
 Having honest conversations about our needs and wants - what set-ups inside we need to feel sexually safe - can help.
 We may want to talk about our feelings, yet are hesitant or deem it inappropriate, viewing sex as a private matter, strictly confined to its activity in the bedroom or a specific time of day, that sex shouldn't be spoken about.
 We are each responsible for our own sexual needs.
 Being open, can be the ingredient for exploring each other's sexual needs, expression and for others creating a fun, erotically charged environment.
 All of us have different ideas about what we might enjoy, our deepest desires, fantasies, our boundaries, what's acceptable and having open conversations early on, checking out each other's differences, assumptions (e.g. our relationship to our ex-partners, staying overnight with others, pornography - see also Feeling Sexually Safe).
 We may want to be more comfortable with our needs and desires, courageous, freer, more open, and transparent, relaxed, truthfully talking and specifically sharing our sexual feelings, desires with our partner in a caring, honest way, be able to express our feelings, needs, preferences, curiosity, what specific stimulation we like, don't like, might like, feel comfortable with our needs, desires and erotic experiences, relishing them.
 Letting our partner know what we enjoy, what satisfies us - what turns us on, turn us off (including the foreplay and afterplay), may be important.
 Yet some things can get in the way.
 There may be areas of our sexual desires or needs - what we want and how we feel, our fantasies, imagination, which we (or fear they) may judge, feel ashamed of.
 We may be afraid that if we are honest about our sexual needs, desires and past (and we don't have to share all this), we will be rejected (and some may push talking about each other's sexual past beyond our partner's comfort).
 Not sinking into ourself, being connected to our own desire and sexual energy may be important when our partner does not feel much desire themselves.
 Being or feeling controlled by the other, when things are demanded, may inhibit us.
 Fear of engulfment may get in the way.
 We may feel a little defensive or hold on to false beliefs, because of previous sexual relationships or from experiences, messages, we picked up in our upbringing.
 We may want to be open to learning together with our partner through sharing love, respectful sexual self-disclosure, in a tender, open, safe space without us or them having to give ourself up in an atmosphere of dual commitment to giving each other sexual pleasure.
 Expressing intimate emotions may be important to us.
 (See also Emotional Engagement, Emotional Connection, Emotional Intimacy)

 Sexual Experimentation In A Loving Relationship Being attracted to the person not necessarily their gender, label of sexuality, may be what attracts us, connects us.
 Being non-monogamous, having more than one sexual partner, experimenting with our sexuality, sexual orientation in or outside of a one-to-one relationship may for some be our lifestyle which may for others be unsatisfactory leading to certain problems.
 Some people may question in a honest and explicit way with our partner whether we can be emotionally monogamous - connected with our partner, yet sexually open, having sexual fluidity at the same time - see also Serial Sexual Relationships, Cheating In Our Relationship.
 (Sex and having a real relationship may not mix with us.)
 Others may want to explore, experiment with their sexuality within their loving monogamous relationship.
 We may be holding a lot of questions: "What is sexually safe?", "What is normal (there is no normal)?", "Am I supposed to be doing this and what should I be doing?", "Who takes responsibility for sexual health?", How close can I let myself be to a person and can I trust them?", "Am I good enough and will I be loved for who I am?".
 Learning to risk, explore, expand our sexual repertoire and trust what we enjoy, experimenting at our own pace in a loving, sexually generous relationship, can be important to us, where we are less frightened to be truly ourself (or discover new previously unknown aspects of our sexual self), so we don't have to lose ourself or give ourself away in our relationship and we don't have to use sex for validation.
 As our sexual relationship develops, feels safe we may wonder how we can feel secure, yet allow for the unexplored, surprises, spontaneity, our red light district, imagination, fantasies, let go of our need to overly please, satisfy or be stuck in what we believe we are allowed to like, so we lose ourself to our primal all-consuming passion, and discover the fullness of our sexual selves with wild abandon (responding to the nature of our and their lust, wild, savage and tame, gentle animal within without shame).
-This may include being open to the mysterious, creative, sexually playful side of us, following our intuition, senses, feelings for a new or different energy to emerge, so the erotic is not forbidden which may include what can be perverse, disgusting, exciting, beautiful, respectful and loving.
+This may include being open to the mysterious, creative, sexually playful side of us, following our intuition, senses, feelings for a new or different energy to emerge, so the erotic is not forbidden which may include discovering the ecstasies of sex, what can be perverse (or beautifully perverse), disgusting (or excitingly disgusting), ecstatic, beautiful, respectful and loving.
+And some of our sexual experiences may be radically at odds with what we believe we are allowed to enjoy.
 (See also Sustaining, Channelling, Harnessing, Following, Expressing, Creating Our Sexual Energy, Passion, Desire, Spirit, Affection)

 Taking The Pressure Off High Performance Sex